Supplementary Cementitious Materials

 - Coordination with laboratories for testing of materials.

-- Conversion of existing OPC grinding systems to manufacture blended cements.
+- Conversion of existing grinding systems to manufacture blended cements.

 - Flowsheets, layouts, equipment lists, and basic designs.